 The electrical resistivity of the upper few kilometers of the Earth's upper crust is largely controlled by the presence of interconnected aqueous fluids.
-Note that electrical resistivity is the reciprocal of electrical conductivity.
 The resistivity of a rock formation is a function of four parameters:

 - (1) The salinity of the groundwater - (2) The porosity (i.e. the fraction of the rock that is occupied by a fluid) - (3) The degree of interconnection of the fluid (i.e. does the fluid form a connected network through the medium, or is it in isolated pockets) - (4) The resistivity of the host rock